Have you ever been annoyed that in e.g. Linux or FreeBSD, due to "conflicts",

 Scope

 This approach has only been tested on FreeBSD and Linux, but I think it should work in principle on most Unix-like OSes.
-You can still only install one of the packages, but you can have both sets of client tools.
+You can still only install one of the packages, but even so you can have both sets of client tools installed!

 The examples below assume you already have installed the MariaDB clients via your package manager.
 Of course we can also do this the other way around: If we have the MySQL client package already installed, then you can use a similar approach to install the MariaDB client tools.